Zantac Lawsuit Lawyer

 Put Yourself First

-The first thing you need to do after your cancer diagnosis is take care of you.
+The first thing you need to do after your cancer diagnosis is take care of yourself.
 Gather a team of supportive family and friends who know about the seriousness of your diagnosis and how difficult cancer treatment is on the body.
 Make a list of those who are ready and willing to help.

 Ask them for help when you need it.
 Cancer treatment can result in individuals feeling a whole lot worse before they get better due to the use of chemotherapy and other medications as well as any surgery that is required.